Guard burns four toddlers to death in Brazil horror

 Dozens of people were also hurt in the blaze while the guard, who was reported to be mentally ill, died after succumbing to his own burn injuries.

-The tragedy occurred in a modest quarter of Janauba, a city of 70,000 about 600 kilometres (370 miles) north of Belo Horizonte city.
+The tragedy occurred in a modest quarter of Janauba, a city of 70,000 about 600 kilometers (370 miles) north of Belo Horizonte city.

 Janauba´s mayor decreed seven days of mourning.